eclipse/packages/charts/hono/README.md

 ## Prerequisites

-Please follow the instructions provided on the
-[IoT Packages chart repository prerequisites](https://www.eclipse.org/packages/prereqs/) page.
+Installing Hono using the chart requires the Helm tool to be installed as described on the [IoT Packages chart repository prerequisites](https://www.eclipse.org/packages/prereqs/) page.

-#### Kubernetes cluster

-The most basic requirement is, of course, a Kubernetes cluster to deploy to.
+In addition, a Kubernetes cluster to deploy to is required.
 Hono's [Kubernetes setup guide](https://www.eclipse.org/hono/docs/deployment/create-kubernetes-cluster/) describes options available for setting up a cluster suitable for running Hono.

-The Helm chart has been tested to successfully install on Kubernetes 1.11+.
+The Helm chart is being tested to successfully install on the five most recent Kubernetes versions.
-However, functional testing of Hono is done with the most recent version of Kubernetes.

-#### Helm client

-The chart can be installed using Helm version 3.1 or later.

 ## Installing the chart

 Helm can be used to install applications multiple times to the same cluster.
 Each such installation is called a *release* in Helm.
-Each release needs to have a unique name within each Kubernetes name space.
+Each release needs to have a unique name within a Kubernetes name space.

 The instructions below illustrate how Hono can be installed to the `hono` name space in a Kubernetes cluster using release name `eclipse-hono`.
 The commands can easily be adapted